khalafnasirov/Key-Logger-Windows-Demo/README.md

 # KEY LOGGER FOR WINDOWS

 ## WHAT IS IT?
-Keyboard input logger for windows which sends information through email service to your email in every selected time interval
+Keyboard input logger for windows which sends information through google email service to any email in every selected time interval

 ## REQUIREMENTS
 For python